 The 30 day assessment timeframe is the maximum timeframe for completing the risk assessment.
-It is possible that the obligation to notify could be triggered within 1-2 days of the data breach occurring.
+It is possible that the obligation to notify could be triggered at the time the University becomes aware of the data breach where it is clear that it not immediately or soon after within 1-2 days of the data breach occurring.